kvsikand/bbr_final_project/README.md

 We support simulating the endpoint stiffness ellipse given arbitrary limb lengths and tendon stiffness parameters.
 We also support both bi-articular and mono-articular tendons, to show how these can affect endpoint stiffnesss.

+In mono-articular mode, there are 3 simulated tendons, each of which actuates a single joint.
+In bi-articular mode, there are 5 simulated tendons, 2 of which are bi-articular.

 ### Running the Simulator

 See the files run_simulator_*.sh for examples of running the code in mono-articular and bi-articular modes.